ltiao/decks/bore-secondmind-2021/index.md

 - Klein, A., & Hutter, F. (2019). **Tabular benchmarks for joint architecture and hyperparameter optimization**. *arXiv preprint arXiv:1905.04970*.

+Note:
+We considered a variety of benchmarks.
+Namely, HPOBench, which is the problem of training a two-layer fully-connected neural network on various regression datasets

 ----

 #### HPOBench Naval

 ![Naval](png_figures/hpobench/comparison_naval.png "naval") <!-- .element height="80%" width="80%" class="plain" -->

+Note:
+- The *black*, *turquoise* and *purple* curves represent the BORE variants, in particular, BORE based on multi-layer perceptrons, random forests, and gradient-boosted trees, respectively.
+- Some important baselines to note is GP-BO (using EI), shown in *green*, and TPE, shown in *orange*.
+- We also include other relevant baselines, such as SMAC and regularized evolution.
+- This benchmark considers 4 regression datasets.

 ----

 #### HPOBench Parkinsons

 ![Parkinsons](png_figures/hpobench/comparison_parkinsons.png "parkinsons") <!-- .element height="80%" width="80%" class="plain" -->

+Note:
+- We see that the BORE-RF and -XGB variants consistently outperform all other baselines, and converges rapidly to the global minimum after 1-2 hundred iterations.
+- Notably, with the exception being BORE-MLP on the *parkinsons* dataset, all BORE variants outperform TPE, in many cases by a sizable margin.

 ----